vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 per person, followed
 Next, we look at wind generation per capita in states, in Figure 12.10.
 Now North Dakota blows away the rest, at 1.6 kW by four states at about half of this value.
 We can put this in context by noting that the average power consumption in the U.S. per capita is around 10 kW.
 Finally, Figure 12.11 shows wind capacity factors, indicating where the wind is most reliable.
 It peaks around 41% in Kansas, but all of the plains states in general do well.
 The southeastern U.S. has almost no wind development,[^29] as is evident in any one of these figures.
-Figure 12.10: Average wind power gener- ation by state divided by state population for an average power per person (based on 2018 data).
+Figure 12.10: Average wind power generation by state divided by state population for an average power per person (based on 2018 data).

 [^29]: Lack of wind makes it a poor fit: see also Figure 12.2.